Jarvis-Consulting-Group/jarvis_data_eng-FarnazTowhidi/linux_sql/sql/README.md

 ```
 SELECT
-  CONCAT(surname, ',', firstname) as name
+  CONCAT(surname, ',', firstname) AS name
 FROM
   cd.members
 ```